golang-leipzig/golang-leipzig.github.io/content/posts/meetup-55-wrapup.md

-The presentation reflected on some architectural and deployment changes over the years - densily packed with engineering wisdom that extends beyond code and include aspects like deployment, backwards compatibilty and scalability.
+The presentation reflected on some architectural and deployment changes over the years - densily packed with engineering wisdom that extends beyond code and includes aspects like deployment, requirements and project constraints, backwards compatibilty and scalability.

 <!--